Heroh396/heroh396.github.io/work/_posts/2024-05-11-How-to-assign-and-do-the-task-efficiently.md

 I know, the problem was from me.
 I thought this task was light and not urgent, so I didn’t set a clear deadline and didn’t check the progress (my team works online).
 Besides, it also reminds me of a task management model (matrix?) that I think quite useful and it’s shown as below.

 - The model is based on 2 points: the task's importance and the assignee's capacity.
-- For important tasks: the asignee should ask for opinions or propose ideas; after being accepted they do and report regularly
+- For important tasks: the assignee should ask for opinions or propose ideas; after being accepted they do and report regularly
-- For less important tasks: the asignee should explore and propose ideas, they should report when facing issue or any changes.
+- For less important tasks: the assignee should explore and propose ideas, they should report when facing issue or any changes.
-- For unimportant tasks: depending on capacity, the asignee report when starting and completing.
+- For unimportant tasks: depending on capacity, the assignee report when starting and completing.

 ![task assign table](/imgs/life/work/task_assign_table.jpg)